Post

 • A free static web page hosting service provided by GitHub

-• Allows hosting of one personal representative web page per account, and unlimited project documentation pages can be created and hosted per repository
+• Each account can host one personal representative web page and an unlimited number of project documentation pages per repository

-• After creating a repository with the name format ‘{username}.github.io’ to match your GitHub username, you can either directly push built HTML pages to that repository or use GitHub Actions to perform build and deployment
+• After creating a repository with the name format ‘{username}.github.io’ matching your GitHub username, you can either directly push built HTML pages to the repository or use GitHub Actions to build and deploy

 • If you own a domain, you can connect it in the settings to use a different domain address instead of the default ‘{username}.github.io’ format